sasukeuwu/sasukeuwu/README.md

 - 🌱 I’m currently learning ... biotechnology , bioinformatics (pyhton and tolls) , soon enough r and other stuff too

 - 💞️ I’m looking to collaborate on ... bioinformatics projects , ai , python ,webdev projects
-- 📫 How to reach me ... baibhav.rautela007@gmail.com , discord - waifuhunteruwu.
+- 📫 How to reach me ... baibhav.rautela007@gmail.com
-- 😄 Pronouns: ... he
-- ⚡ Fun fact: ... i do it if i feel like it

 <!---
 sasukeuwu/sasukeuwu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.